DuckDuckGo Review (PJ)

 If you want to launch a new search engine, you have one job: differentiate yourself from Google.
 DuckDuckGo managed to do that by positioning itself as the antidote to big tech data collection.
 Unlike Google, DuckDuckGo promises to forget your search query as soon as it runs, and it never saves browsing data to use against you.
 My DuckDuckGo review puts that claim to the test.

-Having begun its life as a search engine, DuckDuckGo is now rolling out mobile and browser apps, and it is expanding its user base at a remarkable rate.
+Having begun its life as a search engine, DuckDuckGo has since rolled out mobile and browser apps, and it is expanding its user base at a remarkable rate.
 As of June 2020, it claims to have handled over 50 billion searches — and that number is growing exponentially.
 It’s a vital service, as search engines can be a major point of vulnerability in your online safety.

 It seemed like the perfect time for me to shine a light on DuckDuckGo and see how private it really is.
 In this review, I’ll test out DuckDuckGo’s new browser, search engine and other features, and reach a verdict on whether it can really protect your online privacy.